-Connie Nesbary is a mentor, author, musician, and advocate.
+Connie Nesbary is an advocate, speaker, author, and musician.
 She is a visionary leader with a vision for a world without violence, and her mission is to promote courage and compassion through understanding.

 With a Masters in Counseling Psychology from Lesley University (Cambridge, MA), Connie has been a Licensed Professional Counselor and Limited Licensed Psychologist in Michigan for over 22 years.
 Her specialty areas include post-trauma recovery, depression, anxiety, and autism spectrum disorders.

 Connie is a Star Behavioral Health Provider clinician trained to work with the military, and she has extensive experience in working with sexual abuse and trauma survivors and veterans.
 In addition, Connie worked for 3 years as the statewide Clinical Manager for the National Multiple Sclerosis Society-Michigan Chapter organizing workshops on best practices for working with people with multiple sclerosis and providing individual support.

 Past workshops were given at (not limited to): Tufts University, University of Massachusetts-Boston, Oakland University (MI), conferences in Maine, Canada, New Hampshire, Massachusetts, Michigan, the Virgin Islands, as well as radio and TV interviews on topics such as domestic violence, professional ethics, and trauma recovery.

 2010 Outstanding Citizenship Award – City of Muskegon, Muskegon, MI

 2007 Codman Award presented by Governor Jennifer Granholm as a member of the Henry Ford Behavioral Health team for success with the Zero Suicide prevention program

 2002 Make a Difference Award – National MS Society-Michigan Chapter

 1992 Finalist for the Albert Schweitzer Award, Cambridge, MA